tsykoduk/greg.nokes.name/_posts/2009-09-26-weirdness-in-terminal-app.md

 <!--more-->

-<blockquote>Through trial-and-error, this seems to be the best way to unbreak the Backspace key on a Mac when using the native Terminal.app to SSH to a (Debian) Linux machine, and then running Emacs inside a Screen session.
+Through trial-and-error, this seems to be the best way to unbreak the Backspace key on a Mac when using the native Terminal.app to SSH to a (Debian) Linux machine, and then running Emacs inside a Screen session.

-<pre>Open Terminal -&gt; Preferences
+Open Terminal - Preferences

 Declare terminal type ($TERM) as: rxvt

-Open Terminal -&gt; Window Settings
+Open Terminal - Window Settings

 Choose Keyboard panel